PhilDL/ts-ghost/packages/ts-ghost-core-api/README.md

 - `ReadFetcher` for the `read` method
 - `BasicFetcher` is a special case when you don't need a QueryBuilder at all and want to fetch directly.

-These Fetchers are instantiated in a similar way as the QueryBuilder with a `config` containing the same schemas.
+Fetchers are instatiated automatically after using `read` or `browse` but these Fetchers can also be instantiated in isolation, in a similar way as the QueryBuilder with a `config` containing the same schemas.
 But also a set of params necessary to build the URL to the Ghost API.

 ```typescript